zeallen/cp2/README.md

 ## Weather Forecast

-Once you have completed the basic weather calls from the tutorial, explore the API to add additional functionality that shows:
+Once you have completed the basic weather calls from the tutorial, use the API to add the 5-day and 3-hour forecast.

+## Details

+There is a significant amount of data returned from the API.
+Spend a reasonable amount of time to figure out how to show as much of this as you can, including icons where possible.

 ## Web Design